tanjilh136/tanjilh136/README.md

 - 👋 Hi, I’m @tanjilh136
 - 👀 I’m interested in ArtificaL Intelligence
-- 🌱 I’m currently learning about deep science
+- 🌱 I’m currently learning about data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via my mail tanjilh136@gmail.com